ebrehault/pyodconverter/README.md

 v1.7 - 2013-11-01

+* Python 3.3+ support
+* Add default arguments to paperSize and paperOrientation parameters

 v1.6 - 2013-06-05

 * Fix support to print all sheets
 * Fix parameters to initialize SOffice service